a3r0id/php-rate-limiting/README.md

 # php-rate-limiting
 A simple system to rate-limit site visitors by time interval/request amount.

+## This is NOT a good solution for production use!
+For a more secure and scalable solution, refer to something like [nikolaposa/rate-limit](https://github.com/nikolaposa/rate-limit).

 ![](https://pbs.twimg.com/profile_images/664136112353492992/Xr4FwuAE_400x400.png)

 Adjust specifications via config.json (aka rate-limiting.conf).